 Danshen, sometimes called red sage, scientific name of Salvia miltiorrhiza, has been used for centuries to help treat a wide range of medical concerns, from high cholesterol to type 2 diabetes.
 There's some evidence that its benefits aren’t just based on old wives’ tales.

-Danshen is a powerful herb with a lot of wonderful qualities that could improve your health.
-It may even be the first traditional Chinese remedy to gain approval by the U.S. Food and Drug Administration (FDA), and is currently going through trials.
-Most studies so far have been conducted on rats and weren't high quality enough to be conclusive, but researchers believe the herb shows promise.
+Danshen is a powerful herb with a lot of properties that could improve your health.
+It is currently going through trials and may even become the first traditional Chinese remedy to gain approval by the U.S. Food and Drug Administration (FDA).

-Several studies suggest that danshen can help protect you against some of the secondary concerns associated with diabetes, like diabetic retinopathy, or eye disease.
-One recent study found that using danshen-dripping pills helped improve visual function in people with diabetic retinopathy.
+Several studies suggest that danshen can help protect you against some of the secondary concerns associated with diabetes, such as diabetic retinopathy or eye disease.
+Another study published in the journal Evidence-Based Complementary and Alternative Medicine found that using danshen-dripping pills helped improve visual function in people with diabetic retinopathy.

 Since danshen hasn't gone through FDA approval, there is no agreed-upon safe dose.
-Check with your doctor to see how much you should take or if there are any drug interactions you need to be mindful of.
-For example, it has an anti-clotting property, so you probably shouldn’t take it if you’re on blood thinners.
-Most medications for anxiety and depression could make you sleepy when mixed with danshen.
+Check with your doctor to see how much you should take.
+Also make sure there are no possible interactions with medications you are taking.

-Danshen could be a really positive addition to your existing care plan if you introduce it carefully and keep all factors in mind.
-As with any supplement, make sure to talk with your doctor before taking this herb and stick to the prescribed amount your doctor recommends.
+Danshen could be a positive addition to your existing care plan if you introduce it carefully and keep all factors in mind.
+As with any supplement, make sure to talk with your doctor before taking this herb, and stick to the prescribed amount your doctor recommends.